Lesson Plan - Get It!

 Choose a resource below, then look for the answers to the following questions:

 - What were three or four of the important events in the life of Matthew Perry?

 - Who was in charge of Japan at the time?

 - Why do you think they decided to finally open their country to the outside world?

-Now, explore one or more of these resources and collect the information you need to answer the questions:
+Now, explore one or more of these resources and collect the information needed to answer the questions above: